How much is gap insurance in New Jersey?

 Does gap insurance cover leased cars in New Jersey?

-New Jersey gap insurance covers leased cars when the driver owes more than the car's current market value.
-You can remove gap coverage once your vehicle is worth more than what you still owe.
+New Jersey gap insurance covers leased cars where the driver owes more than the vehicle's current market value.
+Over time, you may remove gap coverage once your vehicle is worth more than what is owed.